Kokawa-dera Temple

-On the boarder between Osaka and Wakayama is the Izumi Mountain Chain.
-Just at the foot of those high mountains is Kokawa-dera Temple, one of the Saigoku Kannon Pilgrimage.
-Together with Negoro-ji Temple and Kimii-dera, it is one of the most famous temple in north Wakayama.
+On the border between Osaka and Wakayama is the Izumi Mountain Chain.
+Just at the foot of those high mountains is Kokawadera Temple, one of the Saigoku Kannon Pilgrimage.
+Together with Negoro-ji Temple and Kimii-dera, it is one of the most famous temples in north Wakayama.

 Temple Grounds